iterorganization/Waveform-Editor/docs/source/training/training.rst

       in the editor.

       We will now design a simple waveform representing the plasma current during a single pulse.
-Create a waveform called equilibrium/time_slice/global_quantities/ip``, which has the following shape:
+Create a waveform called ``equilibrium/time_slice/global_quantities/ip``, which has the following shape:

       1. A linear ramp up from 0 to 1.5e7 A, in a duration of 100 seconds.
-      2. A flat-top at 1.5e7 A held for 400 seconds.
+      2. A flat-top at 1.5e7 A, held for 400 seconds.
       3. A ramp down back to 0 A, in a duration of 200 seconds.

    .. md-tab-item:: Solution